 The everyday wine of Central Europe, Graševina is also known as Welschriesling.
 It is one of the most popular white wine grapes in Croatia, and is so common that it is widely considered to be indigenous.
 Graševina is a dry, fresh, aromatic white wine with apple-like notes.

 Feričanci municipality is located in the western part of Osijek- Baranja county.
 The Mur river marks the northern edge of the region until it flows into the Drava, the longest of the Danube’s tributaries.

-Feravino currently owns 160 hectares of vines, in three locations: Feričanci (3 km away from the cellar-processing location); Zoljan (12 km away from the cellar-processing location); and Ceremošnjak (24 km away from the cellar processing plant).
+Feravino owns 160 hectares of vines in three locations: Feričanci (3 km away from the cellar); Zoljan (12 km away from the cellar); and Ceremošnjak (24 km away from the cellar).
 All locations are located on the slopes of Krndija and divided into small microlocations separated by woods and other natural barriers.